PTE Guide

 • Mistake: Waiting too long to request a rescore.

-Fix: There is a tight window (typically 14 days from result) to request.
+Fix: The window is 14 calendar days from score release — and the option disappears if you schedule another test first.
 Decide quickly if you decide at all.

 The Rescore Process Step-by-Step